OpenTaal/opentaal-wordlist/README.md

 # Dutch word list

 This is the Dutch word list by [Stichting OpenTaal](https://www.opentaal.org).
-As long as full attribution is provided and the licenses are being respected, this list can be used freely.
+As long as full attribution is provided and the licenses are respected, this list can be used freely.
 The exact conditions can be found in the file [LICENSE.txt](LICENSE.txt).
 Please, read these carefully.

 ![logo Stichting OpenTaal](images/logo-shape-trans-640x360.png?raw=true)